 Sambar masala, or sambar podi, is a spice mix used to flavour thick soups.
-These soups, sambar, are made with vegetables and lentils flavoured with tamarind pulp and sambar masala.
+These soups, sambar, are made with vegetables and lentils flavoured with tamarind and sambar masala.
 The soup is eaten with rice or dosa, idli or vada.
 Sambar is served as the first course in a traditional south Indian meal.

-A masala is a mix of spices.
+Masala is a mix of spices.
 You could make it from scratch every time you make the dish, but many Indian households will prepare their various masala mixes in advance.
 It is important not to make too much, or it will be tasteless by the time you get to use it all.
 One interesting thing you may notice after making this is that it looks and smells remarkably like curry powder.
 I believe, but cannot prove, that most curry powders today have their heritage from this masala mix.

 In our kitchen we make this and other masalas, such as chaat masala in batches to have it readily available.